ChrisAdkin8/Nomad-Vm-Workshop/README.md

 3. Log into HashiCorp Cloud Platform and create a service principal:

-4. Generate a key for your service principal:
+4. Hit 'Generate key' for your service principal:

+02-HCP-Create-Sp-Key.png

+5. Make a note the of the key's Client Id and Client Secret:

-5. Specify environment variables for your HCP Client Id and Client secret:
+6. Specify environment variables for your HCP Client Id and Client secret:
 ```
 export HCP_CLIENT_ID=<your client id>
 export HCP_CLIENT_SECRET=<the key generated>